ananthashayana7/GE_Translator/README.md

 ## How It Works

 - The app runs entirely in the browser using HTML, CSS, and JavaScript.
-- German text is split into smaller chunks and translated sequentially.
+- Entered text is split into smaller chunks and translated sequentially.
 - A free public translation service is used behind the scenes.
 - Uploaded documents are parsed locally in the browser before translation.
 - Translated content can be downloaded in multiple formats.